Events in Dubrovnik

 Christmas in Dubrovnik

-Events in December 2025
+Events in December 2026

 Sweet Week is run by the humanitarian organisation Deša in the run-up to Christmas.
 Take part in their workshops which will teach you how to make a range of sweet delicacies.

-As part of the Winter Festival, there are of course also New Year’s Eve celebrations which are centred around the main thoroughfare in Dubrovnik, Stradun.
+As part of the Winter Festival, there are, of course, also New Year’s Eve celebrations which are centred around the main thoroughfare in Dubrovnik, Stradun.
 Celebrations include a free live concert to see in the New Year as well as fireworks.